parnic/node-screenlogic/README.md

 ### Events

 * `gatewayFound` - Indicates that the search for the named unit has completed (may or may not be successful).
 Event handler receives a [`SLGetGatewayDataMessage`](#slgetgatewaydatamessage) argument.
+* `error` - Indicates that an unhandled error was caught (such as the connection timing out)

 ## UnitConnection